-- A student is placed on probation if his or her semester GPA is below 3.0. - A student is not subject to Academic Dismissal at the end of his or her first semester in a degree program. - A student will be dismissed from the College after two consecutive semesters with a GPA below 3.0.
+- A student is placed on probation if his or her semester GPA is below 3.0. - A student is not subject to academic dismissal at the end of his or her first semester in a degree program. - A student will be dismissed from the college after two consecutive semesters with a GPA below 3.0.

-Students who have been academically dismissed from the college are permitted to take only noncredit-bearing courses offered through the School of Continuing and Professional Studies.
+Students who have been academically dismissed from the college are permitted to take only non-credit-bearing courses offered through the Center for Continuing and Professional Studies.

-Please seefitnyc.edu/registrarfor complete details for the academic standing appeal process and a copy of the appeal form.
+Please see fitnyc.edu/registrar for complete details for the academic standing appeal process and a copy of the appeal form.